Dig for Your Dinner

 Fill a water bath canner, 3/4 full with water, and bring to a to a rolling boil.

 While you are waiting for your water to boil, rinse your canning jars and screw bands and then place them in a bath of hot water.
-Place canning lids in saucepan and let stand in hot water until ready to use.
-Draining well before filling.

 Measure 6 1/2 cups crushed loganberries and pour into 6- or 8-qt. sauce pot.

-Stir pectin into the crushed loganberries and add butter to reduce foaming.
 Bring loganberry mixture to full rolling boil {a boil that doesn’t stop bubbling when stirred} over high heat, stirring constantly.

 Stir in sugar.
 Return to full rolling boil and boil exactly 4 minutes, stirring constantly.
 Remove from heat and then skim off any foam with metal spoon.

-Ladle loganberry jam immediately into prepared canning jars, filling jam to within 1/8 inch of the top of the jar.
-Wipe the jar rims and threads clean.
-Cover with two-piece lids.
-Screw bands on.
 Place jars on elevated rack in canner, then lower the rack into canner making sure to cover the jars with at least 1 to 2 inches of water.

 Cover, then bring water to gentle boil.
 Process loganberry jam 10 minutes.

 Remove jars and place upright on a towel to cool completely.
 After jars have cooled, check seals by pressing middles of lids with finger.
-If lids spring back, lids are not sealed and refrigeration is necessary.

 After 24 hours remove the bands and store loganberry jam in a cool dark place.